aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

 ## Prerequisites
 Before you begin, ensure you have the following:
-- An AWS account with the following permissions:
+- An AWS account (AWS_PROFILE) with the following permissions:
   - Create and manage IAM roles and policies.
   - Create and invoke AWS Lambda functions.
   - Create, read from, and write to Amazon S3 buckets.